The Bad Roads

 The Bad Roads were an American garage rock band formed in Lake Charles, Louisiana in 1964.
 Musically influenced by the Rolling Stones, the group released two singles during their recording career, most notably the fuzz-driven proto-punk record, "Blue Girl."
-After disbanding in 1967, the group largely faded from view but has more recently experienced a resurgence of interest in their music with release of a 1999 EP on Sundazed Records containing all of their recorded work.
+After disbanding in 1967, the group largely faded from view but has more recently experienced a resurgence of interest in their music with release of a 1999 EP on Sundazed Music containing all of their recorded work.

 History

 The Bad Roads were formed in Lake Charles, Louisiana in 1964.
 Members Danny Kimball (drums) and Briant Smith (lead guitar) were friends since childhood, and influenced by the material originating from popular musical acts in New Orleans.
 The two regularly attended performances by local bands such as Sonny and the Blue Diamonds and the Boogie Kings, and, upon the onset of the British Invasion, began jam sessions in their neighborhood.
 In early 1965, they recruited Terry Green (lead guitar), Kenny Cooley (tambourine), and Michael Hicks (bass guitar) to form an instrumental group known as the Avengers.
 The Avengers soon morphed into a raw rock and roll group after being inspired by the recording of the Rolling Stones', particularly their hit song, "(I Can't Get No) Satisfaction", and the album, Out of Our Heads.
 Smith explains "To me, the Stones, like the Beatles, they gave us our music back.
 We'd lost all that, the rockabilly and everything.
 But when Out Of Our Heads came out it had the whole New Orleans thing, everything that we knew."